chriskrycho/ember-rfcs/text/0000-improved-ember-registry-apis.md

 ### Rollout

-The rollout will be phased:
+The rollout will be phased.
+For both Ember’s `Resolver` API and the default resolver supplied with `ember-resolver`:

 - The new API will be introduced in a minor release as normal, *without* introducing the deprecation warning for the microsyntax-based design, and *including* the two codemods required for this API change: one for all Ember users, and one for TypeScript users (see [**Proposed Type Definitions**](#proposed-type-definitions) in the [**TypeScript Appendix**](#appendix-typescript) below.)

 - After *at least* one minor version, the deprecation message will be introduced.
 This will give addons time to adopt the new API *before* requiring

+For Ember only:

 - We will supply a polyfill for the new behavior, supporting *at least* the current LTS.
 The behavior here can be polyfilled to many if not all existing LTS releases; we would likely limit this slightly, but would support *many* LTS releases.

-Changes to `ember-resolver` will be introduced in a major version, signaling clearly to users that there is a breaking change inbound.

 ## How we teach this